 Just the basics can be overwhelming.
 After cost savings, one of the biggest reasons advertisers venture into tech development is for a key use case that existing vendors don’t have.
 But it is easy to forget or downplay the importance and the cost of all the other capabilities.
 For example, automated ad creation might be amazing when building your own, but notifications, alerts, reporting, or analysis of performance, are not easy tasks and can become a black hole of time and money.

 The visionary moves on.
 Generally, there’s one key stakeholder that is pushing the build initiative.
 He/she is convinced that the proprietary tech is absolutely imperative and spearheads the project.
 But, what happens when that person takes on a different role or leaves the company?
 The marketing organization is left with a bulky, expensive piece of technology without a passionate owner.

 Publisher expansion.
 Advertisers today must meet their consumers across more and more publishers.
 Supporting a new publisher is a very expensive undertaking.
 Is that emerging publisher even going to become a significant part of your future strategy?
 If you wait until you are sure, you might be too far behind your competitors as they build market share while you’re building your tech.
-If you build too early, you may realize later that the integration and investment in time, money, and organizational distraction wasn’t necessary.
+If you build too early, you may realize later that the integration and investment in time, money and organizational distraction weren’t necessary.

-Combined with the afore-mentioned maintenance cost per publisher, the ongoing need to integrate with new publishers is an exponentially-increasing cost that is hard to mitigate for a single advertiser without a big user base to spread around the cost.
+Combined with the aforementioned maintenance cost per publisher, the ongoing need to integrate with new publishers is an exponentially-increasing cost that is hard to mitigate for a single advertiser without a big user base to spread around the cost.

 So, Build or Buy?